Staci Simonich | email@example.com

-I am a second year PhD student, originally from rural Indiana I spent some time moving around the country before going back to school at California State University Channel Islands to earn a BS in Chemistry.
-I am studying the formation of substituted PAHs during chemical oxidation remediation of contaminated soils.
-The quantification and identification of these substituted PAHs, and their potential toxicities, will provide a better picture of the success of chemical oxidation remediation techniques to alleviate total PAHs from contaminated soils.
+I am a third year PhD student, originally from rural Indiana I spent some time moving around the country before going back to school at California State University Channel Islands to earn a BS in Chemistry.
+I am studying the formation of oxidized PAHs during organic aerosol formation and atmospheric transportation.
 I am also monitoring PAH levels on particulate matter (PM) for a tribal community located near two oil refineries.
 This project will broaden the knowledge of how PAHs get adsorbed and absorbed onto PM, where they can be transported through the atmosphere.
 This project is also looking for source indicators for refineries.
 I enjoy spending spare time outside with my dog, hiking, camping, running, rock climbing, playing volleyball, or taking a trip to the beach.

 Courtney Roper, PhD | email@example.com